ameerkazamhamed/python-tutorials/tkinter/README.md

-These continue to show up in searches and while they have a lot of useful information &mdash; especially for pre-`ttk` (8.5) components such as `tkinter.Canvas` &mdash; they are really out of date, sometimes as much as 10 years.
+These continue to show up in searches and while they have a lot of useful information &mdash; especially for pre-`ttk` (8.5) components such as `tkinter.Canvas` &mdash; they are really out of date, some by as much as 10 years.

 #### [An Introduction to Tkinter](http://effbot.org/tkinterbook/)